 Now that we’ve established the general list of best essential oils for sunburn, let me show you how to use essential oils to soothe the discomfort.

-Since these oils can be very potent, I don’t recommend applying any of them directly to your skin.
+Since these oils can be very potent, I don’t recommend applying any of them directly to your skin (it’s just like with tea tree oil and the skin: don’t apply it undiluted!).
 They can trigger an allergic reaction on your skin or even cause the sunburn to get worse.

-Every time you use essential oils for sunburn (or any other issue, actually) make sure to dilute it with a carrier oil or a liquid of any other sort.
+Every time you use essential oils, make sure to dilute it with a carrier oil or a liquid of any other sort.

 What is the best carrier oil for essential oils?

-When diluting the essential oils for sunburn, you can combine more oils in one go.
+When diluting these oils, you can combine more oils in one go.
 My favorite carrier oils to nourish the skin during summer are:

 Shea butter for sunburn